-The Tippecanoe Historical Society members offer walking tours of the five block downtown historic district, including an old opera house, converted mill and dozens of historic homes.
+Make your way to Downtown Tipp City for unique architecture and history with some wonderful local shopping.
+The Tippecanoe Historical Society offers walking tours of the five block downtown historic district, including an opera house, converted mill and dozens of historic homes.

 Reservations required.
-Contact Chief Charles Frank at 937-339-0256.
+Contact Meghan Rodriguez at firstname.lastname@example.org or 1-800-348-8993 to schedule your visit.
 (No tours on Sunday)

 There are over 60 perfect backdrops across Miami County for that one or two or three special photos, the Miami County Barn Quilts.
 You can decide at some point during your stay in Miami County to drive the entire Barn Quilt Tour or you can take brief detours to a few of them as you are traveling from destination to destination over the course of your stay.
 The barn quilts are 8′ x 8′ squares that are colorful, hand painted folk art renditions of traditional quilt patterns.
 They celebrate the unique rural and agricultural experience in Miami County.
 No two are alike.
 When you stop, feel free to get out, visit with the owners and take photos.